-Train Crash in Turkish Capital Kills 4 and Injures 43
+Train Crash in Turkish Capital Kills 7 and Injures Dozens

 Television footage showed emergency services working to rescue passengers from wrangled cars and debris.

-Rescue teams were looking for more survivors, Sahin said.
 “Our hope is that there are no other victims,” he said.

-It was not immediately clear if a signaling problem caused the accident.
-Sahin said a technical investigation has begun.
+It wasn’t immediately clear if a signaling problem caused the crash.
+Sahin said a technical inspection has begun while NTV television, quoting unnamed officials, said three prosecutors were assigned to investigate.

 In July, 10 people were killed and more than 70 injured when most of a passenger train derailed in northwestern Turkey, after torrential rains caused part of the rail tracks to collapse.
-Last month, 15 people were injured when a passenger train collided with a freight train in Turkey’s central province of Sivas
+Last month, 15 people were injured when a passenger train collided with a freight train in Turkey’s central province of Sivas.

-Konya, some 260 kilometers (160 miles) southwest of Ankara, is home to the tomb of the Sufi mystic and poet Jalaladdin Rumi, attracting thousands of pilgrims and tourists.
+Konya, about 260 kilometers (160 miles) south of Ankara, is home to the tomb of the Sufi mystic and poet Jalaladdin Rumi, attracting thousands of pilgrims and tourists.